ossf/tac/dco.md

 # Developer Certificate of Origin (DCO)

-A [*Developer Certificate of Origin (DCO)*](https://developercertificate.org/) is an affirmation that the source code being submitted originated from the developer, or that the developer has permission to submit the code.
+A [*Developer Certificate of Origin (DCO)*](https://developercertificate.org/) is an affirmation that the developer contributing the proposed changes has the necessary rights to submit those changes.
-It provides some additional legal protections while being relatively easy to do.
+A DCO provides some additional legal protections while being relatively easy to do.

 The [OpenSSF Charter](https://cdn.platform.linuxfoundation.org/agreements/openssf.pdf)